-Section 26 of the Tenement (Scotland) Act 2004 defines a tenement as:
+Section 26 of the Tenements (Scotland) Act 2004 defines a tenement as:

-A large number of tenements in Glasgow have a main door flat on the ground floor which, although separate from the close, is still part of the whole tenement block and so owners of these flats are still liable for a share of mostof the common property repairs relating to that tenement block regardless of whether they use the common stair or not.
-The main door garden flat owner normally assumes responsibility for the garden which is for their exclusive use.
+A large number of tenements in Glasgow have a main door flat on the ground floor which, although separate from the close, is still part of the whole tenement block and so owners of these flats will still be liable for a share of mostof the common property repairs relating to that tenement block regardless of whether they use the common stair or not.

 The common areas for which you share responsibility (or are separately liable for) should be set out in your Title Deeds or in other legal documents arising as a result of any sub-division of the property or substantial alterations to the building.